Go Back

 Instructions

-• Sprinkle sake over fish fillets and let them sit for about 5 minutes.
+• Sprinkle sake over the fish fillets and let them sit for about 5 minutes to reduce any fishy smell.

-• Cut Japanese leek into 2-inch (5cm) lengths.
-Peel ginger and cut it into long, thin strips.
+• Cut the Japanese leek into 2-inch (5 cm) pieces.
+Peel the ginger and cut it into long, thin strips.

-• Add water and seasonings (sake, mirin, sugar, and soy sauce) to a pan and bring it to a boil over medium heat.
-Once boiling, add the fillets and leeks, cover with an otoshi-buta, and let them simmer over low heat for 7 minutes.
+• Add water and the seasonings (sake, mirin, sugar, and soy sauce) to a pan and bring it to a boil over medium heat.
+Once boiling, add the fillets and leeks, cover with an otoshi-buta (drop lid), and let them simmer over low heat for 7 minutes.

 • Remove the otoshi-buta and increase the heat to medium.
 Add the shredded ginger to the pan, then continue simmering for about 3 minutes, occasionally spooning the cooking liquid over the fillets until it thickens slightly.